Register your electrical appliances for a safer home

 The website provides access to the registration pages of over 40 leading brands of domestic appliances, including most of the UK’s top-selling brands of major white goods.
 Visit the website on the following link.

 Don’t overload plug sockets – An extension lead or adaptor will have a limit to how many amps it can take so, to help reduce the risk of fire, be careful not to overload them.
 Use the calculator tool (above) to assess if you are overloading an adaptor.

 Regularly check for frayed or worn cables and wires – Check to see if the cable is fastened securely to the plug and check the socket for scorch marks.
 You should always carry out these checks before you plug an appliance in.

 Unplug appliances when not in use – This helps to reduce the risk of fire.
 Unplug appliances when you go to bed or when you go out unless they are designed to be left on, like freezers.

 Keep electrical appliances clean and in good working order – Look out for fuses that blow, circuit-breakers that trip for no obvious reason and flickering lights to prevent them triggering a fire.

 Check for British or European safety mark – Make sure an appliance has a British or European safety mark when you buy it.

-Always check that you use the right fuse to prevent overloading – When you’re fitting or replacing a fuse, it’s important to use the right fuse for the appliance to make sure the cable doesn’t overheat and that the appliance is protected in the event of a fault.
+Always check that you use the right fuse to prevent overloading – When you fit or replace a fuse, it’s important to use the right fuse for the appliance to make sure the cable doesn’t overheat and that you protect the appliance in the event of a fault.

-Get Out, Stay Out, Call 999 – Never use water on an electrical fire and don’t take any risks with your safety.
+Get Out, Stay Out, Call 999 – Never use water to try and put out an electrical fire and don’t take any risks with your safety.
 Pull the plug out or switch the power off if it is safe to do so.
 Get out, stay out and call 999.